bioshazard/kinect_roomscale_opentrack/README.md

 ## Usage

-- Connect Xbox 360 Kinect to PC
+- Connect Xbox 360 Kinect to PC (not tested on newer Xbox One Kinect)
 - Install Kinect drivers
 - Download and start [OpenTrack](https://github.com/opentrack/opentrack).
 My example configuration is detailed below.
 - Run `bin/Debug/SkeletonBasics-WPF.exe` or recompile from source with Visual Studio 2015